20 Types of Caterpillars in Texas

 This type of caterpillar can be found in eastern North America.
 They are also known as puss caterpillars or woolly bears.
 The larvae have black and white bands and can grow up to 3 inches long.

 It feeds on various types of plants but mostly likes apples and grapes.
-If you see one of these types of caterpillars in Texas, please get in touch with your local pest control company immediately.
+If you see one of these caterpillars in Texas, please get in touch with your local pest control company immediately.

 14. Parsley Caterpillar (Black Swallowtail)